IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/desktop-virtualization/application-group/application/README.md

 ### Parameter: `appGroupName`

 The name of the parent Application Group to create the application(s) in.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string